 At the end of 2021, Metro UK reported that some major A-list musicians are in talks for the soundtrack — and possibly more.
 According to a source, “Say So” singer Doja Cat is “in line to perform” on the soundtrack “because of her South African heritage.”
 Solange, Stormzy, and The Weeknd, who previously performed “Pray For Me” for the first Black Panther, are also “being considered” for a soundtrack “bigger than the first.”

 Tory Lanez was supposedly also on the shortlist, but the outlet said the rapper will likely be replaced by R&B singers Giveon and Brent Faiyaz following the felony assault charges filed by Megan Thee Stallion in July 2020.
 In addition to contributing hits, a few musicians could also be making cameos but it’s “still being discussed,” per Metro UK.

 Composer Ludwig Göransson is set to return for the sequel after winning the 2018 Grammy and Academy Awards for his work on the first film.

 Black Panther: Wakanda Forever Release Date

-In August 2019, Feige said the sequel would premiere in theaters on May 6, 2022, but that was before the pandemic and Boseman’s death.
+In August 2019, Feige said the sequel would premiere in theaters on May 6, 2022, but that was before the lockdown and Boseman’s death.
 Because the initial 2021 production date was pushed back five months, the Black Panther 2 release date was then delayed to July 2022, which Feige confirmed in December 2020.
-On May 3, Marvel Studios announced that Black Panther: Wakanda Forever will hit theaters on July 8, 2022.
+On May 3, Marvel Studios announced that Black Panther: Wakanda Forever would hit theaters on July 8, 2022.

 This article was originally published on